julianthome/inmemantlr/README.md

 ## AST generation

-If you want to get the AST from a parsed file, the following snippet could be of use:
+If you would like to get the derived AST from a parsed file, the following snippet could be of use:

 ``` java
 File f = new File("src/test/ressources/Java.g4");